mtalcott/notion-file-migration-tool/README.md

-# Notion to Google Drive Migration Tool
+# Notion to Google Drive Attachment Migrator

 This Python toolkit migrates Notion notes that contain only a single attachment (image or PDF) to Google Drive using the Notion SDK and Google Drive API, and provides a cleanup script to move migrated pages to trash.